sebanc/brunch/install-with-linux.md

   - This guide aims to make this process as easy as possible, but knowing the basics is expected.
 - Grub2 Bootloader

-## Getting Started
-This guide is for installing Brunch to a partition using Linux.
-This guide is *not* compatible with Linux Live USBs, you should be using an already installed distro.
-To begin, boot into the Linux distro of your choice.

 ### Recoveries
-Download a recovery suitable for your CPU.
+1. Download a recovery suitable for your CPU.
 The list below can help you select one.
 You do *not* need to select a recovery that matches the latest Brunch release number, the most recent avaliable is typically fine.

 #### Intel
 * ["rammus" is suggested for 1st gen -> 9th gen.][recovery-rammus]
 * ["volteer" is suggested for 10th & 11th gen.][recovery-volteer]